The fascination of minimum length and minimum time

 Mathematics is approximate physics

-Minimum length implies that discreteness does not exist in nature.
-The same is valid for sets, axioms, continuity, etc.
+Minimum length implies that points do not exist in nature.
+The same is valid for boundaries, elements, sets, axioms, continuity, etc.

 Strictly speaking, the natural numbers are figments of imagination.
 They arise when our fantasy extrapolates observations by ignoring minimum length and quantum gravity.